 - For women having a second or subsequent baby, planned home births are as safe for the baby as planned birth in hospital and offer health and other benefits for the mother.

 - For women having a first baby, a planned home birth increases the risk for the baby somewhat.
 In all groups of women, there were at least 990/1000 births without adverse outcomes.
-There were 9.3 adverse outcomes for babies per 1000 planned home births compared with 5.3 per 1000 for births planned in obstetric units, and this finding was statistically significant.
-So there may be around four extra adverse outcomes in every 1000 planned home births compared with births planned in obstetric units.
+There were 9.3 adverse outcomes for babies per 1000 planned home births compared with 5.3 per 1000 for ones planned in obstetric units, and this finding was statistically significant.
+So there may be around four extra adverse outcomes in every 1000 planned home births compared with ones planned in obstetric units.

 The Birthplace study found that, compared to women planning a hospital birth, those planning a home birth have: